- for Macy's Customers85

 Macy's American Express® Credit Card

-The Macy’s American Express Card is designed for those who frequently shop at Macy’s department store.
+The Macy’s American Express Card is designed for those who not only frequently shop at Macy’s department store, but also make purchases, fuel up or dine out outside of Macy's.
 The card offers a 20 percent discount on purchases in the first two days of account opening as well as ongoing discounts.
-Issued by the Department Stores National Bank, this Amex credit card is partnered with the Plenti program and earns Plenti points, which can be used as cash and are worth $5 for each 500 points.
+All Macy's American Express® Cardholders can now automatically earn rewards on qualifying purchases outside of Macy's with their card.
+Rewards can be used as cash and 1,000 points are worth $10 in Star Money.

 This no-annual fee credit card targets Macy’s shoppers and offers discounts, but doesn’t earn bonuses on spending at Macy’s.
 However, it offers exclusive coupons and surprise savings at the register.
 The card might not be the best option for all types of consumers, so let’s see who exactly this card will benefit.

 New Macy’s American Express cardholders can save 20 percent on all Macy’s purchases made in the first two days of card membership (the discount is capped at $100).
 Please note that this discount works for immediately approved customers.
 Applications that require a further review are not eligible.